 Collectively, funds generated through the community and sponsorship cover half of the annual expenses required to operate our rescue helicopters in each region; without this extremely generous contribution our life-saving service would not exist.

 There are a variety of ways to support our critical search and rescue service, to learn about your options, check out our get involved page

-The Trustpower TECT Rescue Helicopter was dispatched to a young man with serious lacerations wrist.read more
+The Trustpower TECT Rescue Helicopter was dispatched to Rangiwaea Island for a second time .read more